Newsletter

 LEED v5 requires buildings to meet baseline IAQ standards both during and after construction to safeguard occupant health and well-being, with a particular focus on PM2.5 that is created by construction work.
 This prerequisite includes five requirements that also use ASHRAE Standard 62.1 as a benchmark.

-These requirements in this prerequisite are generally preventative — creating an IAQ management plan during construction and preoccupancy phases, implementing entryway systems to collect dirt and other particulates, and ensuring ventilation and filtration systems that deliver outdoor and/or recirculated air to regularly occupied spaces comply with ASHRAE 62.1.
+These requirements in this prerequisite are generally preventative — implementing entryway systems to collect dirt and other particulates, and ensuring that ventilation and filtration systems that deliver outdoor and/or recirculated air to regularly occupied spaces comply with ASHRAE 62.1.

 EQ Credit: Enhanced Air Quality (Up to 1 Point)